WELCOME TO THE WEST! Grand Teton and nearby Jackson, WY, give people an AMAZING feel for the American West.

 If you’re driving from points northwest, like Seattle, you could drop in via Idaho Falls, Bozeman, or West Yellowstone.
 If you go through Montana, don’t miss the lovely town of Missoula and Grant-Kohrs Ranch National Historic Site in Deer Lodge.

-How to get there: Flying
+How to Get There: Flying

 I believe most people who fly will fly into Bozeman, MT, because most people visit Yellowstone on the same trip.
-You can also fly to Jackson Hole Airport which sits right next to GTNP.
-Some people might fly to Salt Lake City, UT, and do the 5-hour drive to to Yellowstone/Grand Teton.
+You can also fly to Jackson Hole Airport, which sits right next to GTNP.
+Some people might fly to Salt Lake City, UT, and do the 5-hour drive to Yellowstone/Grand Teton.

 Weather